shotgunsoftware/python-api/docs/reference.rst

 Exceptions
 **********

-These are the various exceptions that the ShotGrid API will raise.
+These are the various exceptions that the Flow Production Tracking API will raise.

 .. autoclass:: shotgun_api3.ShotgunError
     :show-inheritance: